LIVE PURE CLEANING

 Ask them how many cleaners they can send at one time, how long the cleaning job will take and what time of day the cleaners would arrive.
 Some companies will charge extra to have more than one cleaner at a time.
-Make sure you ask.
-Also, ask if you’ll be charged a flat rate or per hour.
-Most cleaning companies will charge per hour.
+Also, ask if you’ll be charged a flat rate or per man-hour.
+Most cleaning companies will charge per man-hour.
 If you’re concerned about any young children or pets in the household, it’s a good idea to find out what kind of cleaner the company uses.
-Some companies will specialize in green cleaning products that are safe for infants and pets, while others may use strong chemicals to make the job faster and easier for the workers.
+Some companies will specialize in organic cleaning products that are safe for infants and pets, while others may use strong chemicals to make the job faster and easier for the workers.

 Give Them a Tour Then Stay Out of the Way

 When the cleaners arrive, give them a tour of your home and point out any trouble areas where they’ll need to scrub harder.
 If you have a list of cleaning jobs you need them to do, write them down so you can go over the areas afterward and the cleaners don’t need to remember what to do.
 Once you’ve given them the tour, get out of the way.
 Don’t make the cleaners clean around you.